-Traders can perform two different kinds of analysis; Fundamental Analysis and Technical Analysis.
-When performing Fundamental Analysis, you try to find out the real value of the currency by analyzing the use cases, the number of transactions, economic factors, P/E (price/earnings ratio), team, coding activity, inflationary or deflationary supply, competitors, and more.
+Traders can perform two different kinds of analysis: Fundamental Analysis and Technical Analysis.
+When performing Fundamental Analysis, you are trying to determine the real value of the currency by analyzing the use cases, number of transactions, economic factors, P/E (price/earnings ratio), team, coding activity, inflationary or deflationary supply, competitors, and more.

 Technical Analysis basically consists of analyzing past market data, mainly price and market volume, to forecast future patterns and directions of the price with the intent of profiting from this insight.
 A technical analyst applies a mix of technical indicators when studying price movements.
 These are mathematical calculations, based on past data of a certain asset, which gives some insight into potential price directions.
 This is where charts come in!

-The Chart offers countless possibilities to analyze currencies, including;
+Cryptohopper’s charts offers countless possibilities to analyze currencies, including:

-With support and resistance, you determine key levels (support and resistance levels) on the chart in which the price fluctuates.
+You determine key support and resistance levels on the chart in which the price fluctuates.
 Once the support or resistance level has been broken, it could result in up or downward potential.
 Check out our video explaining support and resistance here.

 Trend indicators boil down sporadic and varying candle prices into a single uniform line.
 The idea is to pinpoint and follow trends to foresee when they might reverse or range, and then base a trading decision off of that.

 The vast majority of indicators that are considered trend indicators are moving averages.
 These are calculations that generate price averages for the last "X" periods to identify a trend line.
 The philosophy behind trend lines is that prices may go up and down across different candles, but if you calculate an average, you can see whether the aggregate of all candles indicates an upward trend (increase in price) or a downward trend (decline in price).
 With this insight, you can also figure out when an asset will reverse in trend, or when it's ranging (moving sideways) since most of these indicators lose money when the price ranges.